How to Rebuild the Windows Search Index in Windows 11

 Troubleshooting the Windows Search Service

-If rebuilding the index does not fix your search issues, you may need to check the Windows Search service directly.
-Admin privileges are required for these steps.
+If rebuilding the index doesn’t fix your search problems, you might need to check the Windows Search service itself to get things working again.

 - Press Windows key + R, type services.msc, and press Enter.